 You will have to serve a waiting period when you start a new private health insurance policy or increase your level of cover.
-A waiting period protects members of the fund by ensuring that individuals aren't able to make a large claim shortly after joining and then cancelling their membership.
-This kind of behaviour would result in increased premiums for all members.
+A waiting period protects members of the fund by ensuring that individuals are not able to make a large claim shortly after joining and then cancelling their membership.
+This kind of behaviour would result in increased premiums for all policy holders.

 The government sets the maximum waiting periods that funds can impose for hospital treatment: